lcsirmaz/entropy-rules/copy/DESCRIPTION.md

 and many others.
 (Note that all occurrences of *c*, *d*, *r*, *s* in the string must be changed to their corresponding values.)
-Note that this symmetry holds even if the copyed variables and the over variables together do not exhaust the pool of all random variables.
+Note that this symmetry holds even if the copied variables and the over variables together do not exhaust the pool of all random variables.
 When working with

     tu=cr:ab